-The Clean Power Plan (CPP) is the centerpiece of President Obama's strategy to address what the Administration calls "carbon pollution" and meet internationally-agreed U.S. targets to reduce greenhouse gas emissions.
+The Clean Power Plan (CPP) is the centerpiece of President Obama's strategy to address "carbon pollution" and meet internationally-agreed U.S. targets to reduce greenhouse gas emissions.
 The CPP, promulgated under the Clean Air Act (CAA), requires deep reductions in CO2 emissions from power plants, which account for roughly one-third of total U.S. greenhouse gas emissions.
 It is designed to achieve these reductions largely by further shrinking US reliance on high-emitting coal-fired power plants, many of which have already been retired, and by replacing electricity generated from coal with electricity generated from lower-emitting natural gas and renewables.

-This briefing paper examines the extent to which the final CPP adopted by EPA on 3 August 2015 favors renewables over natural gas as a replacement for coal.
+This paper examines whether the final CPP adopted by EPA on 3 August 2015 favors renewables over natural gas as a replacement for coal, as some observers have alleged.
 We conclude that the CPP reflects a largely rhetorical shift by the Obama Administration from its earlier support for natural gas as expressed in the 2014 proposed CPP and elsewhere.
-For example, EPA increased its estimate for the future market share of renewables in power, while decreasing its estimate for natural gas, in the final CPP versus EPA's original proposal.
-These estimates, however, are not binding on the states.
-Beyond the rhetoric designed to appeal to environmental groups, the final CPP also includes some provisions that favor renewables and could distort fuel choices in the market.
+However, the final CPP also includes some provisions that favor renewables and could distort fuel choices in the market.
 These provisions could perhaps lead to a larger role for renewables in the generation mix than under a strictly neutral approach, especially in the out-years.